Musicalink/firtree_automated_test/README.md

 - Launch "/firtree_test" in your terminal for start the test
 - If your score is less than 10/10, a repo will be created with a comparison of your binary with the official binary

+# Permission problem while launching the .sh ?
+Just do chmod 755 firtree_test and everything will go ok !